Internships / Match / About The APPIC Match / Military Internships

 It is important that internship applicants understand the separate but concurrent processes of applying to the internship sites through APPIC and applying to the Services for an appointment as an active duty commissioned officer.

-The timeline for completing the AAPI is no different for military internships than it is for civilian internships.
+The timeline for completing the AAPIs no different for military internships than it is for civilian internships.
 However, the timeline for applying for a military commissioning is much different.
 Ideally, applicants should begin their military service application by contacting a military recruiter (see below) in the late spring or early summer.
 However, if you are starting the process later than this, you are still encouraged to apply.
-Many of our applicants don’t begin this process until the Fall, but it is important to keep in mind that the process can be lengthy.
+Some of our applicants don’t begin this process until the Fall, but it is important to keep in mind that the process can be lengthy.
 Internship applicants should pay close attention to the application due dates and administrative requirements of each Service.

 Frequently Asked Questions